 Finally I added the top and screwed it down from underneath.

 And with that I was done!
-If you liked this project and are looking for more ideas, check out my other base cabinet project How to Build a Base Cabinet with Drawers.
+If you liked this project and are looking for more ideas, check out my whole Modular DIY Garage Cabinet System or my other base cabinet project How to Build a Base Cabinet with Drawers.

 Kreg Tool provided me with product and/or monetary compensation as a sponsor of this build.
 All opinions are my own and are not filtered by the sponsor.